GRIFFINCollaboration/detectorSimulations_v10/README.md

 detectorSimulations_v10
 ===================

 The detectorSimulations_v10 package contains the Geant4 simulations for GRIFFIN, TIGRESS, and all of their auxiliary detectors.
-Please note that in order to respect our non-disclosure agreements, all source containing third party IP have been omitted from this repo (see #-getting-the-code on how to get the suppressed files).
+Please note that in order to respect our non-disclosure agreements, all source containing third party IP have been omitted from this repo (see "Getting the code" in "Setup" on how to get the suppressed files).

 # Release